janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 I'm really excited about this.
 I've just released [Shrine], a new solution for handling file uploads in Ruby applications.
 It was heavily inspired by Refile, most notably its idea of backends.
 However, unlike Refile, it is designed primarily for upfront processing (as opposed to on-the-fly).
+It's also inspired by CarrierWave's idea of uploaders.

 ## Flexibility